• Skip to main content

 SWEET POTATO PUREE

-• I found sweet potatoes in a steamer bag at my grocery store, but you can bake or microwave 2 large or 4 small till cooked.
+• I found sweet potatoes in a steamer bag at my grocery store, but you can bake or microwave 2 large or 4 small until cooked.
 Set them aside till they cool a little, then take the skins off and cut the sweet potatoes into small pieces.
-I added the cut-up sweet potatoes to the immersion blender cup plus the maple syrup and butter.
+I added the cut-up sweet potatoes to the immersion blender cup, plus the maple syrup and butter.
 Pulse until it becomes a puree.
 It took me less than a minute to blend the ingredients.
-You can use canned sweet potatoes, but they are usually canned in syrup, so mash them and don't add the maple syrup or butter.
+You can use canned sweet potatoes, but they are usually canned in syrup, so mash them and don't add maple syrup or butter.

 COOKIE DOUGH